code-desc/CoDesc/README.md

 6. *** add bpe tokenized ncs preprocessed data here ***

+## Python to Java Translation of CodeSearchNet Python Dataset
+We have created a forked repository of [Transcoder](https://github.com/code-description/TransCoder.git) that facillicates parallel translation of source codes and speeds up the process by 16 times.
+Instructions to use Transcoder can be found in the above mentioned repository.
+The original work is published under the title ["Unsupervised Translation of Programming Languages"](https://arxiv.org/abs/2006.03511).

 ## CoDesc Dataset Creation
 As we have already mentioned, we have provided the original data from sources to the `data/original_data/` folder.
 To create the 4.2m CoDesc dataset from original data, the following command should be used.
  ```bash